 Marc Chesney (1959) is an independent member of Ethos’ Foundation board since June 2020.

 Marc Chesney holds a PhD in finance of the University of Geneva.
-He has been professor of quantitative finance at the University of Zurich since 2003 where he has been the head of the department of banking and finance since 2015.
-He is also founder and director of the Center of competence for sustainable finance of the University of Zurich, which was launched in January 2020, and president of the AREF (association for the renewal of research and teaching of economics and finance).
+He is professor of Mathematical Finance at the University of Zurich since 2003.
+Marc Chesney is also founder and director of the Center of competence for sustainable finance of the University of Zurich, which was launched in January 2020.
+Furthermore he is president of the AREF (association for the renewal of research and teaching of economics and finance).

 Marc Chesney wrote a large number of articles and books on the topics of derivatives and the excesses of finance.

 Cornelia Diethelm (1972) is an independent member of the board of Ethos Foundation since June 2020.
 She is a member of the board of directors of Ethos Services SA since 2019 and representative of the main shareholder Ethos Foundation since June 2020.

 Cornelia Diethelm holds a Master’s degree in Political and Social Sciences and Economics as well as a Master of advanced studies (MAS) in Digital Business and Corporate Communications Management.
 She held different positions in the communication and project management area, mainly as deputy general secretary for the construction, transportation and energy department for the canton of Bern, as well as consultant for Jäggi Communications (now known as Burson-Marsteller).
 From 2007 to 2018, she worked for the Federation of Migros Cooperatives, first as head of Issue Management, then, from 2010 to 2018, as head of Sustainability and Issue Management for the Migros group.